FedeDP/libmodule/README.md

 It helps you to write standard and clean projects with small units, so called modules, whose job should be self-contained.
 In fact, as you may have noticed, libmodule API does not provide any kind of messaging mechanism between modules.
 This is a design choice that strongly differentiates libmodule from an actor library.
+You may notice that recv method takes a message_t as parameter, that has "message" and "sender" fields.
+These fields are unused right now, but they can be used to build a module's messaging system (with PubSub mechanism too) in the future, if any interest rises.

+## I see there is a multi-context API.
+What is a context?

+A context is a way to create subnets of modules.
+You can then loop on events from each context, and each context behaves independently from others.
+This can be particularly useful when dealing with 2+ threads; ideally, each thread has its own module's context and thus its own events to be polled.